 Look longer term

 Investors should be considering their share holdings in the light of longer term factors.
-Short-term falls in stock prices are part and parcel of investing in the sharemarket.
+Volatile sharemarkets and the resulting short-term falls in stock prices are part and parcel of investing in the sharemarket.

 Have a look at whether stocks across the board have been affected to the same extent.
 Often investors are spooked into selling at the very bottom of the market.